maphew/zadam-trilium-wiki/Search.md

 #author=Tolkien orderBy #publicationDate desc, note.title limit 10
 ```

-Example above will do the following things (in this sequence):
+The example above will do the following things (in this sequence):

 1. find notes with label author having value “Tolkien”
-2. order the results by publicationDate in descending order (so newest first)
+2. order the results by publicationDate in descending order (so the newest first)
   1. in case publication date is equal, use note.title as secondary ordering in ascending order (`asc` is the default and thus can be ommitted)
 3. take only the first 10 results